Folding bikes are a great option for getting around town or for people short on space. As a result, their popularity has rocketed.

 Now manipulate the bead and move it to the middle of the rim by pinching it around its circumference as shown.
 You’ll gain extra slack, and might even be able to remove the tyre by hand.

-4. Re-install wheel and adjust tyre
+4. Re-install the wheel and check gear alignment

 Re-install the actuator plate, then the wheel, by reversing the order of disassembly.

 Make sure the gear selector is in the lowest gear and that all cable slack is pulled up.
-Match up the red dots on the main plate and hub and then the large yellow lockring dots.
+Match up the red dots on the main plate and hub, and then the large yellow lockring dots.
 Turn the lockring clockwise, while keeping the plate pushed against the hub, lining up the second yellow dot to lock it.

 Work through the gears a few times, then re-check alignment of the yellow lines.
 Turn the barrel adjuster in whichever direction brings them even with each other when in fourth.